 The Muzz likes to have a fuzz or an overdrive in front of it as well as after.
 It’s a tool for experimentation, and the only rule is “no rules”.
 Warren Ellis generally uses a boutique overdrive before the Muzz, which gives a fatter sound.
 Putting a dirt pedal after the Muzzbox will usually emphasize the octave-up effect.

 The Muzzbox features two controls.
 The ‘INTENSITY’ knob controls the amount of fuzz-noise and general sonic mayhem.
 The octave effect is present from the control dialed all the way back.
 With the INTENSITY cranked, the Muzz will compress the attack and give a swelling sustain, easily pushing your guitar into beautifully textured feedback tones.
 The ‘LEVEL’ control sets the output level of the Muzz effect.
-It gets very loud in itself, and kicking in the booster on top of the Muzz, makes for a VERY loud and brutal sound.
+It gets very loud and brutal.
 Rolling off your guitar's output volume will make the ring modulation and octave effect of the Muzz cleaner and clearer.

 Warren Ellis is using the Muzzbox with both violin and his trademark tenor guitars, which is why we are calling the input of the pedal “VIOLIN/TENOR” - but you can use it with an electric guitar too, of course.